Collaborative Law Solicitors

 If you fail to reach an agreement through collaborative law

-Should you be unable to reach an agreement through collaborative law, we can advise you on your options, including initiating court proceedings where appropriate, although you may need to instruct alternative lawyers if you want that option, as the collaborative law process will have broken down.
+Should you be unable to reach an agreement through collaborative law, we can advise you on your options.
+This can include initiating court proceedings where appropriate.
+If you want that, you may need to instruct alternative lawyers, as the collaborative law process will have broken down.
 Normally it will be better to try again at reaching an agreement which you are both happy with in the collaborative law process.

 Collaborative law FAQs